-- Article 70 (1) A person who has interest in a sale of immovable property being permitted or not being permitted may state their opinion with regard to any of the grounds set forth in the items of the following Article that affect their rights. - (2) Statements of opinion under the provisions of the preceding paragraph must be made in writing within the period designated in accordance with the provisions of Article 64, paragraph (4).
+- Article 70 (1) A person who has interest in the sale of immovable property being permitted or not permitted may state their opinion regarding any of the grounds stated in the items of the following Article that affect their rights. - (2) Statements of opinion under the preceding paragraph must be made in writing within the period designated in accordance with the provisions of Article 64, paragraph (4).